kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

   - [PR Enforcing Code Freeze - v1.31](https://github.com/kubernetes/test-infra/pull/33049)

 Read https://github.com/kubernetes/sig-release/blob/master/releases/release_phases.md#code-freeze for more information on the Code Freeze.

+#### Understanding Test Freeze

+Test freeze occurs simultaneously with [Code Freeze](https://github.com/kubernetes/sig-release/blob/master/releases/release_phases.md#test-freeze).
+For the Enhancements team, this means:

+- **What it means**: No new tests may be changed or promoted to Conformance unless there are release-blocking or other exceptional reasons
+- **For enhancements**: All test PRs related to tracked enhancements must be in a merge-ready state (with `approved` and `lgtm` labels) by the test freeze deadline
+- **Verification steps**:
+  - Ensure all test PRs for tracked enhancements are linked in the enhancement issue description
+  - Verify test PRs have the required labels (`approved` and `lgtm`) applied
+  - Check that test PRs are either merged or ready to merge by the deadline
+- **Relationship to Code Freeze**: Both code freeze and test freeze requirements must be satisfied for an enhancement to be considered "Tracked for code freeze"

+> **Note**: The test freeze deadline is the same as code freeze.
+When checking enhancement readiness, verify both code and test PRs meet the merge-ready criteria.

 #### Pre-Freeze Check: Catching untracked feature changes